Need a Studio? Things to Consider when Renting Space for Art

 What insurance requirements do your prospective landlords have?
 Many landlords will require you to get liability insurance at a certain minimum value with them named as the insured.

 Be wary of landlords who "suggest" specific insurers, as that may not be the best deal for you.
-Shop around before agreeing to anything, and note that landlords can require you get liability insurance, but can't dictate who you buy it from.
+Shop around before agreeing to anything, and note that landlords can require you to get liability insurance, but can't dictate who you buy it from.

 If you are going to be open to the public, you will need the right kind of liability insurance.
 There are specialist insurance policies for studios that will cover general liability insurance as well as theft of or damage to your work.
 Generally, these are cheaper than policies sold to retail stores.

 Finding the right studio space can be a challenge and we hope this guide has given you some tools to navigate it.
 Ultimately, the right space is one that serves your work and your audience when it needs to.
-And, importantly, one that fits in your budget.